PleXone2019/arissploit/README.md

     INFO: The program that scans the specified Internet resource, archive or website.
 Also network scanners can scan open ports or your local network and IPs!

+# Why our framework?

+> Arissploit is free

+    INFO: This is good platform to start exploring vulnerabilities!

+> Simple UX/UI interface

+    INFO: Arissploit has simple UX/UI for beginners!

+> A lot of tools

+    INFO: Arissploit has 14 exploits - 10 scanners, 16 posts - 38 viruses!

+# System requirements

+> python2

+> python2-pip

 # Terms of use